 any other persons who can help the Council carry out its functions

 Parents shall always form the majority of the Parent Council.

+Members of the parent council and regular helpers at parent council fundraising events will have in place the required PVG checks connected to the Parent Council – this includes school staff.

 Any parent / carer of a child at the school and nursery can become a member of the Parent Council and/or any sub-groups which may be required.
 There is no set limit on the number of